Canadian Officials Respond To 'Brutal Attacks' In Manchester

 Canadian Officials Respond To 'Brutal Attacks' In Manchester After Explosion

-OTTAWA — Canada's public safety minister is expressing concern about what he is calling "brutal attacks" in northern England.
+OTTAWA — Prime Minister Justin Trudeau says Canadians "are shocked by the news of the horrific attack in Manchester."

-Police in Manchester, U.K., say 19 people have died and 50 have been injured by an explosion at an Ariana Grande concert Monday night.
+Police in the English city say 19 people were killed and at least 50 injured by an explosion at a concert by American pop star Ariana Grande on Monday night.

 Local authorities say they are treating the incident as a terrorist attack.

-In a brief statement posted on Twitter, Prime Minister Justin Trudeau asks Canadians to "keep the victims & their families in your thoughts."
+In a brief statement posted on Twitter, Trudeau asks Canadians to "keep the victims & their families in your thoughts."

 Canadians are shocked by the news of the horrific attack in Manchester tonight.
 Please keep the victims & their families in your thoughts.